kizniche/Mycodo/3.5/README.md

 `sudo usermod -a -G video www-data`

-Install video streaming capabilities (Note that it is recommended to require SSL on your web server to prevent potential viewing of video streams by unautorized users, details on forcing SSL below)
+Install video streaming capabilities (Note that it is recommended to require SSL on your web server to prevent potential viewing of video streams by unauthorized users, details on forcing SSL below)

 `sudo apt-get install libjpeg8-dev libv4l-dev wget`